 *[If you started reading this from your email, begin reading here.]

-The word “required” is actually translated improperly in the King James Version.
-It is the Greek word zeteo, and it means to seek, to search, or to look very intensively for something.
-It was used as a legal term to denote a judicial investigation, and it could even refer to a scientific investigation.
-It denotes an intense and thorough searching for accurate, concrete facts, not a mere surface investigation.
-The King James Version says, “Moreover it is required in stewards that a man be found faithful,” but the Greek could be interpreted, “Moreover, God is making a concentrated, exhaustive, and thorough search in pursuit of stewards who are faithful.”
+Once God knows a person can be trusted with more, it isn’t long before a new assignment comes their way.
+In First Corinthians 4:2, Paul said, “Moreover it is required in stewards that a man be found faithful.”
+As noted in yesterday’s Sparkling Gem, the word “required” is the Greek word zeteo, which means to seek, to search, or to look very intensively for something.
+It was a legal term to denote a judicial investigation and could even refer to a scientific investigation.
+It describes an intense and thorough searching.
+It could be interpreted, “Moreover, God is making a concentrated, exhaustive, and thorough search in pursuit of stewards who are found faithful.”

 MY PRAYER FOR TODAY